astrivant/polyad/docs/apis/discovery.md

 | Receipt `Pending` | Durable proposal is waiting for consent or policy acknowledgement within its original TTL |
 | Receipt `Rejected` | Reconciliation found a conflicting mode, rule, capability or endpoint; outstanding grants are removed before terminal completion |

-Acceptance acknowledges durable intent, not a working connection.
+Acceptance acknowledges durable intent.
+Connection activation follows admission and policy reconciliation.
 Fresh ownership, access ceilings and graph rules are checked again before writes.
 A participant removal, replacement, explicit refusal or narrowed mode triggers cleanup of both policy grants.
 A missing target is never recreated by negotiation.
 A remote